Where to Stay in Lisbon - A Local’s Neighborhood Guide

 During the week, the streets are bustling with people heading to and from work, and during lunchtime, the restaurants fill up with workers on their lunch breaks.

-Aside from the Marques de Pombal square and park and the Gulbenkian museum, there are no attractions in the area.
+Aside from the Marques de Pombal park and the Gulbenkian museum, there are no attractions in the area.
 It’s not very atmospheric, and you’ll probably find yourself doing little here other than sleeping.

 So, why have I recommended it?

-First of all, it’s flat.
-For anyone with mobility issues, little children, or in not great shape, this will come as a major relief.
 Next, it’s well-connected with public transport; you have 4 metro stations in the neighborhood, and you can get to both the city center and the airport in just around 20 minutes, with no connections necessary.
+Also, if you’re arriving to Lisbon by car, it’s one of few places in the city where you’ll be able to park.

-Avenidas Novas is not an obvious choice for first-time visitors, but it’s an excellent alternative to some of the more popular and central neighborhoods, especially if you don’t love being surrounded by crowds every time you step out the door.
+The neighborhood is not an obvious choice for first-time visitors, but it’s an excellent alternative to some of the more popular and central neighborhoods, especially if you don’t love being surrounded by crowds every time you step out the door.

 Pros

+Good value.
 Lots of large, modern, and good value hotels.
 Area is totally flat.
 Good access to transit (metro and bus) and easy to park a car and/or call taxis.

 Cons